-Although surrogacy and assisted reproduction are advancing at a rate that makes parenthood possible for many couples struggling with infertility, the laws protecting those involved in these processes are not as efficiently updated.
-Because of this, intended parents who have a child through surrogacy will need to take additional steps to protect their legal parental rights.
+Although surrogacy and assisted reproduction are advancing at a rate that makes parenthood possible for many couples struggling with infertility, the laws protecting those involved in these processes are often not as efficiently updated.
+Because of this, intended parents who have a child with the help of a gestational carrier will need to take additional steps to protect their legal parentage in surrogacy.

 Filing a Pre-Birth Order